Olympic National Park: Best Hikes, Itinerary, and Sights

 Hurricane Ridge Shuttle

-In the summer months, traffic backs up and there is usually a wait to enter the park at Hurricane Ridge.
+Traffic backs up at the entrance to Hurricane Ridge and there is usually a wait to enter the park at Hurricane Ridge.
 Consider taking the shuttle instead of driving to bypass the wait.
-It cost $1 each way, or $2 round trip.
+It costs $1 each way, or $2 round trip.

 The bus picks you up from the Port Angeles Gateway Transit Center, where there is free parking, and makes stops at the Lake Angeles Trailhead, Switchback Trailhead, and Hurricane Ridge.
 You can see the bus schedule here.